Free Initial Consultations

 Courts will review the financial state of both parents and the child, the standard of living during the marriage, and the child's needs or academic performance and aptitude.
 Any award will be specifically for the support of the child; there are no provisions for entitlements to property or maintenance/alimony for either parent to use to support the child; however, a parent providing room and board for a child attending college or a trade school may be entitled to reimbursement for such expense.

-If you have questions about support obligations or need help with initiating, adjusting, terminating or enforcing child support in Wheaton, please contact us to schedule an initial appointment regarding your family law issue matter.
+If you have questions about support obligations or need help with initiating, adjusting, terminating, or enforcing child support in Wheaton, please contact our Wheaton, IL child support attorneys to schedule an initial appointment regarding your family law issue.
 We will take the time to explain our approach at no cost to you.
 The initial meeting, which has an approximate value of $325.00, will be used to explain our approach and hear your story.
 We have five convenient locations to serve you: Chicago, Naperville, Plainfield, Wheaton, and Joliet Illinois.
 We are standing by, waiting to serve your needs.

 Back to Top